RezziHD/Managing-Software-Projects-Repository/README.md

 bin/cake server -p 8765
 ```

-Then visit `http://localhost:8765` to see the welcome page.
+Then visit `http://localhost:8765/staff/add` to add a user to login to the application.

 # CakePHP Application Skeleton